tjhickey724/compiler_design/notes/lex/overview.md

 Lexical Analysis is the phase of compilatio when the program is transformed from a sequence of characters to a sequence of tokens.
 The tokens correspond to the core vocabulary of the formal language.

+On this page we'll define Lexical Analysis, Regular expressions, Regular Languages, DFAs, and NFAs and show how they are all related and how to convert one into another...

 ## Tokens
 Typical tokens are
 * integer constants (123  -77 +1234 0777 0xfff 0b110011)